 Think about it this way.
 In my Mazda MX-5 NB, I can hit the redline in third gear at about 92mph.
 In second gear, I’ll hit the redline at a much lower 62mph.
 If I’m travelling at 92mph in third and I accidentally shift down to second, the engine will momentarily travel at a higher speed than the rev limiter would normally allow – because the wheels are spinning too fast for the engine.

-In this case, possible engine damage can include dreaded valve float, crankshaft failure, pistons seizing and connecting rods catapulting themselves out of the engine block.
+In this case, possible money shift damage can include dreaded valve float, crankshaft failure, pistons seizing and connecting rods catapulting themselves out of the engine block.
 We told you money shifting was expensive!

 3. Transmission damage